 Safety Glass: Glass that is designed to minimize bodily injury when broken.
 This includes tempered glass and laminated glass.

 Tempered Glass: Also called toughened glass, this safety glass has been strengthened using heat or chemicals.
 When broken, it crumbles into small chunks, reducing the potential to cause injury.
 This is the most common type of glass used in RV windows, with the exception of front windshields on motorhomes, which use laminated glass.

-Don't forget about the window on your door.
-This cover will block much of the sun's heat and provide insulation on those cool nights.
+Don't forget about the window on your RV door.
+This cover will block out much of the sun's heat and provide insulation on those cool nights.
 It offers more privacy too.

 |RV Windshield Cover|

 The perfect windshield cover if you have a 1997-2023 Ford Class C Motorhome.
 It wraps around the windshield for complete coverage and offers 4 layers of protection.

 This quality 3-layer foldable RV window shade is adjustable so you can control how much light shines through your windows.
 It will cover 1/4, 1/2, 3/4, or the full window...you decide.